IBM-Blockchain/blockchain-vscode-extension/README.md

 You can import more nodes to an existing environment by connecting to the environment, expand `nodes` and then click on `+ Import nodes`.

 ### Install and Instantiate smart contract packages
 Deploying a smart contract package is a two step process: install the package on a peer and instantiate it on a channel.
-Run the `Install Smart Contract` command, followed by the `Instantiate Smart Contract` command to deploy your smart contract package on the `Local Fabric` runtime.
+Run the `Install Smart Contract` command, followed by the `Instantiate Smart Contract` command to deploy your smart contract package on the `1 Org Local Fabric` runtime.
 The deployed smart contracts are listed in the `Fabric Environments` panel.

 ### Debugging a smart contract
-Debugging your smart contract allows you to run through the smart contract transactions with breakpoints and output, to ensure your transaction works as intended. ***Note: This is only currently available for the Local Fabric, remote debug is not currently available***
+Debugging your smart contract allows you to run through the smart contract transactions with breakpoints and output, to ensure your transaction works as intended. ***Note: This is only currently available for the local Fabrics such as the `1 Org Local Fabric` or any other created from a template.
+Remote debug is not currently available***

 To debug Go smart contracts, please install the [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go).